timheilman/latin/README.md

-Failure to do either of these things can lead to the confusing behavior that duplicates are not detected at import despite that the newly-added notes are immediately detected as duplicates by the browser.
+Failure to do either of these things can lead to the confusing behavior that duplicates are not detected at import despite that the newly-added notes are immediately detected as duplicates by the browser, yet the spaced repetition tracking data remains associated with the original, not-updated, card(s).

 The long story follows.

-I maintain these notes canonically in tsv files, outside Anki and its deck import/export and networked sharing features, because I knew, when starting at chapter one, that Latin was a large subject that would require a great many flashcards, but didn't know exactly what sorts of
+I maintain these notes canonically in TSV files, outside Anki and its deck import/export and networked sharing features, because I knew, when starting at chapter one, that Latin was a large subject that would require a great many flashcards, but didn't know exactly what sorts of